preciofishbone/OmniaFx/docs/tutorials/omnia-learn/teamwork-app/README.md

 ## App Context issues

-- SharePoint Teamwork is not supported to workwith App Context.
+- It is not supported to create O365 Group for now.
-- Setting up System Account might solve the App Context issue, but it is not fully supported.

-> It is recommended to use User Context.
+- If your tenant is using System Account, it might cause unexpected issue if the same user is used in permsision settings (e.g. site owner).